 Copyright does not stop another person from creating a board game with the same theme and mechanics as yours.
 But it does prevent them from copying all your artwork and text.

-It also doesn’t protect the title of your board game, its names and slogans or any generally familiar symbols or designs.
+It also doesn’t protect the title of your board game, its names, and slogans, or any generally familiar symbols or designs.

 How to copyright a board game in the US

 In the US, copyright is given to a board game as soon as you create the ‘fixed’ version of the board game components and the rules.
-‘Fixed’ meaning that they can be reproduced for more than a short time.
+‘Fixed’ means that they can be reproduced for more than a short time.

 If you wanted to take file a lawsuit against someone for infringing your copyright, you would first need to register your board games copyright.